learn-co-curriculum/cssi-1.7b-quick-guide-github/README.md

 * [Blog -Github for Beginners](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1)

-<a href='https://learn.co/lessons/cssi-1.7b-quick-guide-github' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-1.7b-quick-guide-github' title='Quick Guide to GitHub'>Quick Guide to GitHub</a> on Learn.co and start learning to code for free.</p>